Moquo/EasyBonsai/README.md

 ## Installing

 * Windows:
-  Donwload and Compile.
+  Download and compile.
 * Linux/Mac:
-  Download and Compile if your compiler supports regex.
+  Download and compile if your compiler supports regex.
 (Or just download the release and use wine)

 ### Getting Started